Happy's Place parents guide: This comedy series is something for all the Reba fans

 Happy’s Place follows a woman and her half-sister who end up taking over a bar after the death of their father.
 This is sure to bring in plenty of humor as we see the various regulars and guests show up with their problems.

-This series is officially rated TV-14.
-It’s an NBC comedy series.
+This series is officially rated TV-G. It’s an NBC comedy series.
 If you’ve watched the likes of Night Court and Brooklyn Nine-Nine after the show was saved by NBC, then you’ll get an idea of what to expect.
 Let’s take a look at how the first episode turned out to know if it is actually suitable for all, though.

 Sex & nudity: It shouldn’t be surprising to hear that there wasn’t much in the way of sex and nudity in the pilot episode.
 NBC doesn’t allow a lot in its shows, although there are ways around it with the pixelating when necessary.
 This is usually only done in extreme circumstances when the comedy needs it.
 The focus of the story is in a bar, but when there are some scenes at home, we can expect some states of undress but nothing heavily and gratuitously shown on the screen.